Page Title

 What are the environmental benefits of the FOGO system?

-Moving to FOGO will help reduce greenhouse gas emissions and save valuable space in landfill.
+FOGO helps reduce greenhouse gas emissions and save valuable space in landfill.
 When sent to landfill, organic waste breaks down in an oxygen-free environment and produces a harmful greenhouse gas called methane.
 Methane is 25 times more harmful as a greenhouse gas than carbon dioxide.
 Under the FOGO system, food organics, garden organics and other compostable items are collected from households and processed in an oxygenated environment, which produces far less methane.
 The result is compost that allows the nutrients from your waste to be returned to the earth.

 FOGO also saves on landfill space and landfilling results in resources being lost instead of being reused or recycled and gives us all the opportunity to be smarter with our waste and sort our waste correctly.
 Keeping the food and garden organic waste out of landfill helps the planet by reducing the amount harmful methane being emitted.

-What happens to the old bins?
+What happens to damaged bins?

-I already compost, use bokashi or have a worm farm at home, do I need a FOGO lime-green lid bin?
+I already compost, use Bokashi or have a worm farm at home, do I need a FOGO lime-green lid bin?

-You can continue to use your compost bin, bokashi bin or worm farm.
+You can continue to use your compost bin, Bokashi bin or worm farm.

 You can use your FOGO bin for items you can’t put in your home compost bin such as bones, meat and seafood.
-If you use bokashi, you can put the material from the bokashi bin into the FOGO bin after it has composted (if you have nowhere to bury it).
+If you use Bokashi, you can put the material from the Bokashi bin into the FOGO bin after it has composted (if you have nowhere to bury it).

 You are still able to use your lime-green lid kerbside bin for garden waste, along with food waste, which will continue to be useful for residents with gardens, once the material has been composted.
 Worms can also be fussy eaters and often don’t like onion, citrus, and potato peel and other organic materials that can go in your FOGO bin.